danielperna84/custom_homematic/info.md

 - ConfigFlow incl. reconfiguration of existing installation.
 - Device Discovery (Detect CCUs in the local Network)
 - Device Trigger (PRESS_XXX Events are selectable in automations)
+- Device Actions (Devices can be selected in automation actions)
 - Virtual Remotes can be triggered in HA automations
-- The Hub (CCU/Homegear) with all system variables displayed as sensors/binary_sensors.
+- The Hub (CCU/Homegear) with all system variables displayed as sensors/binary_sensors/switch/select/number
 - Services:
   - Put paramset (Call to putParamset in the RPC XML interface)
   - Set device value (Set the value of a node)